thindil/nimalyzer/doc/index.rst

 *ruleOff: [name of pragma]* and re-enable it later with the pragma *ruleOn:
 [name of pragma]*.
 To do it you have to:

-1. Import the module *pragmas* from *nimalyzer*: `import pragmas`, if you have installed nimalyzer with Nimble, otherwise, point to the module *pragmas* where it is installed.
+1. Import the module *nimalyzer* : `import nimalyzer`, if you have installed nimalyzer with Nimble, otherwise, point to the module *nimalyzer* where it is installed.

 2. Insert in the desired place in the code the pragma to disable rule.
 For
    example: `{.ruleOff: "hasDoc".}`.
 Usually, the pragma can be placed before or